digitaldesignlabs/talisman/README.md

 - ```{{CDATA[    ]}}``` defines a block of non-template text.
 Anything between the square brackets will be ignored by Talisman, and rendered as-is.

 #### Masks ####
 Variables can have masks applied to them.
-These are functions which transform the content in some way during rendering.
+Masks are small synchronous functions which transform the content in some way during rendering.

 ```js
 // This will output: